On This Page

-In addition to the terms and conditions, NPs are expected to meet the accountabilities outlined in the Nurse Practitioner practice standard and ensure they have the competence to prescribe methadone.
+NPs are also expected to meet the accountabilities outlined in the Nurse Practitioner practice standard and ensure they have the competence to prescribe methadone and diacetylmorphine.

 How can I tell if an NP is authorized to prescribe controlled substances?

 You can use the College’s register Find a Nurse to check whether an NP is authorized to prescribe controlled substances.
 NPs who are not authorized to prescribe controlled substances are identified on the register as “Entitled to Practise with Restrictions” with a description that states: "This member cannot prescribe controlled substances.
 They have not completed the education needed to do so."

 What evidence supported the changes to NP scope of practice?